01 of 07

 - 1 tbsp. sugar added to the water for the lye solution (before you add the lye!)

 - Mix at low temperatures.
 You can try your batch with lye at room temperature and the oils at about 85 degrees.

 - Use a lot of water in your recipe.
-A ratio of 2:1, water to lye, is recommended.
-Water should equal two times the amount of lye.
-For this recipe, your water... may calculate at about 2.7 times the amount of lye.
+A 2:1 ratio of water to lye is recommended but for this recipe, your water may calculate at about 2.7 times the amount of lye.

 - Adjust your recipe to be slower to trace.
 Include slow-to-trace oils like lard and olive and remove quick-to-trace oils like castor and palm.

 - Be careful with fragrance or essential oils that may speed up trace.
 Lavender tends to slow down trace.